robertlandreaux/weather-forecast/README.md

 ### Pre-requisites

-Ensure that you have Redis and PostgreSQL installed and running.
-A Dockerfile and docker-compose.yml file will be coming to this project in the near future.
+You can either use Redis and PostgreSQL through Docker (using the docker-compose.yml file) or you can use local versions on your machine.
+The currently used Redis and PostgreSQL versions are specified in docker-compose.yml.

 ## Getting Started